A Science Fantasy Adventure from The Other Worlds

 I do not want you to see my thoughts.
 I do not want you to know what I truly am, what I am capable of…

-Skelos Dorm’s Stores were the envy of all the scientists in the city of Pareus.
-Constructed of cylindrical glass and steel, the fifteen-storey, scientific research facility was devoted to the exploration and acquisition of Intelligent Systems.
+Skelos Dorm’s Storeswere the envy of all the scientists in the City of Pareus.
+Constructed of cylindrical glass and steel, the fifty-storey, scientific research facility was devoted to the exploration and acquisition of Intelligent Systems.
 The windows were masked.
 You could see out, but you seldom saw in.

-Skelos worked in The Hub on the ground floor.
-The Hub was his personal laboratory: his nervous system.
+He worked in the hub on the ground floor.
+The hub was his personal laboratory: his nervous system.
 And he was the brains.
-Each piece of research generated in The Hub gravitated up.
-He had fashioned a sector into his secondary living quarters.
-After all, he spent more time in The Stores than he did anywhere else.
+Each piece of research generated in the hub gravitated up.
+He had fashioned a section into his secondary living quarters.
+After all, he spent more time in the Stores than he did anywhere else.
 It was the place where he felt most at home, squeezed into his black lab coat and surgical gloves.

 He swiped at the holograms that hovered above the raised podium.